JoeWalters/DUOT/README.md

-# DUOT
-Disk Usage Over Time

-# Disk Usage Over Time
+# Disk Usage Over Time - DUOT

 DUOT a two part script.
 1. On every run, DUOT checks the disk usage of a particular mount point and outputs it to a specified csv file as YYMMDD,diskusage (ie: 20161214,21452214).
 If run every day, this can be useful for tracking your usage in excel or libreCalc.